 We are pleased to present you with this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services that we deliver to you each and every day.
 We are pleased to announce that this report will show that our drinking water is safe and meets both federal and state requirements.
-In an effort to bring even higher quality water, we began in 2018 a water quality analysis on Well #4 which is located at the village hall.
-Our goal was to address the higher iron levels which can cause discoloration in the water.
-This analysis was just completed and we are moving forward with getting plans and estimates to install a filter system at Well #4.
-The goal is to achieve substantial removal of iron which will help achieve our goal of providing even higher quality water.
-In the future, we do anticipate conducting the same quality analysis on Well #2.
+Currently, we are finishing up our rate case for the filter system that will be installed at Well #4 which is located at the Village Hall.
+The public hearing is scheduled for July 15th at 2 p.m.
+It is anticipated that the new rates, if approved, will go into effect for water usage after September 30th.
+As part of this water rate case, we will be transitioning to a true monthly reading/monthly billing system.
+Please watch for information that will be made available to each customer as to how this transition will take place.

-If you would like to know more about the information contained in this report, please contact Charles A. Fochs at (920) 853-3556.
+If you would like to know more about the information contained in this report, please contact Mark Fochs at (920) 378-2769.
 The Village Board meets the 2nd Tuesday of each month at the Village Hall located at 26 N. 6th St. These meetings are open to the public and allow you to keep abreast of the activities being undertaken by the water utility and allows for your input on all decisions being made.
-Notices for every meeting are posted in 3 public places, on the village's website at www.villageofhilbert.com and on our facebook page.
+Notices for every meeting are posted in 3 public locations, on the village's website at www.villageofhilbert.com and on our facebook page.